yinon-gold/yinon-gold.github.io/_pages/about.md

 I finished my Bachelor's degree in Computer Science, in the AI track, at the Technion, during which I served as Chairperson of the CS student committee.

-During my B.Sc, I intered at [Habana Labs](https://habana.ai/) as a student software developer, and at [GE Healthcare](https://www.gehealthcare.com/) as a student software engineer.
+During my B.Sc, I interned at [Habana Labs](https://habana.ai/) as a student software developer, and at [GE Healthcare](https://www.gehealthcare.com/) as a student software engineer.

-My main areas of interest are: computer vision, transformer architechtures for massive data processing and personalized healthcare.
+My main areas of interest are: computer vision, transformer architechtures for massive data processing, and personalized healthcare.